LANG 3076 Spanish 303: Advanced Writing Skills

 Coordinator Ignacio Garcia Opens in new window

-Description This unit aims to develop the writing skills to prepare them to make professional use of the language.
+Description This subject aims to develop the writing skills to prepare them to make professional use of the language.
 It is particularly recommended for those who wish to involve themselves in areas such as language teaching and translation.
 Students will be introduced to a full range of text types and language purposes.
 They will be guided to analyse, interpret and evaluate passages provided, and will be encouraged to extend their ability by experimenting with a variety of writing styles.

 School Humanities & Comm Arts